Tezuu/selfbot/README.md

 // Info
-* Self-Bot Remastered by RisinPlayZ
+* Self-Bot Remastered by Teju
 * You guys are always amazing keep rocking, subscribe to RisingRival YT

 // Notice